laderast/decampr/README.md

 `decampr` consists of some simple utilities to:

-1. Process and convert R-based DataCamp lessons to Ines Montani's Gatsby/Binder based course setup available here: https://github.com/ines/course-starter-r
+1. [**Start a course from scratch** ](https://laderast.github.io/decampr/articles/from_scratch.html) using [Ines Montani's Gatsby/Binder based course setup]( https://github.com/ines/course-starter-r) with some convenience functions to create and update content.
-2. Start a course from scratch with some convenience functions to create and update content.
+2. [**Process and convert R-based DataCamp lessons**](https://laderast.github.io/decampr/articles/converting-repo.html) to Ines Montani's Gatsby/Binder based course setup.

-Note that I'm mostly focusing on use case #2 these days.
+Note that I'm mostly focusing on use case #1 these days.

 ## Installation